Are Babies that are Given up for Adoption Always Adopted? [Private vs. Foster Adoption]

 You Always Choose the Adoptive Family with American Adoptions

-You’ll talk with your adoption specialist about the kind of family you envision for your child.
+You’ll talk with your adoption specialist about the kind of family you envision for your child, ensuring that you’ll be shown families who match your preferences.

 Your specialist will show you profiles of waiting parents who match what you’re looking for.